We’re using cookies to give you the best experience possible of Essity.com. Read more about the cookies we use and how to change your settings:

 Essity is the world’s second largest supplier of consumer tissue.

-Essity’s offering includes toilet paper, household towels, handkerchiefs, facial tissues, wet wipes and napkins.
-Products are sold under brands such as Edet, Lotus, Regio, Tempo, Vinda and Zewa.
+Essity’s offering includes toilet paper, household towels, handkerchiefs, facial tissues, wet wipes, napkins and face masks.
+Products are sold under brands such as Lotus, Regio, Tempo, Vinda and Zewa.
 In Europe, Essity also sells products under retailer brands.
-Products sold under Essity’s own brands account for about 66% of net sales, while the remaining 34% are sold under retailer brands.
-Distribution channels are the retail trade and online sales.
+Distribution channels for the products are the retail trade and e-commerce.

 Essity is the world’s second largest supplier of consumer tissue.
 Essity’s brand portfolio comprises many strong brands.
 In Europe, Essity is the market leader and holds a market share that is more than twice the size of the second largest player.
 Lotus, Tempo and Zewa are the leading brands in, for example, France, Germany and Russia.
-Cushelle, Velvet and Plenty are strong brands in the UK and Ireland, and Edet in the Nordic region and the Netherlands.
-Essity is the market leader in China through its majority shareholding in Vinda.
+Cushelle and Plenty are strong brands in the UK and Ireland.
+Essity is the market leader in China and Asia through its majority shareholding in Vinda.
 Vinda is the leading brand in China.
 In Latin America, Essity is the market leader in Colombia and holds the number two position in Mexico.
 Familia and Regio are leading brands in Colombia and Mexico, respectively.